Sangeet Natak Akademi Award

-Sangeet Natak Akademi Award (IPA: Saṅgīta Nāṭaka Akādamī Puraskāra), also known as the Akademi Puraskar, is an award given by the Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama.
+Sangeet Natak Akademi Award (IAST: Saṅgīta Nāṭaka Akādamī Puraskāra), also known as the Akademi Puraskar, is an award given by the Sangeet Natak Akademi, India's National Academy of Music, Dance & Drama.
 It is the highest Indian recognition given to people in the field of performing arts.

 In 2003, the award consisted of Rs.
 50,000, a citation, an angavastram (a shawl), and a tamrapatra (a brass plaque).
-Since 2009, the cash prize has been increased to ₹1,000,000.
+Since 2009, the cash prize has been increased to ₹1,00,000.
 The awards are given in the categories of music, dance, theatre, other traditional arts and puppetry, and for contribution/scholarship in performing arts.

 Award recipients

-The recipients of the Sangeet Natak Akademi award in various categories of performing arts have been listed below:
+The recipients of the Sangeet Natak Akademi award in various categories of performing arts arelisted below: